Flutter-13Aprill/To-Do-App/project6/README.md

-You might ask why I made this app, to create a to-do that reminds me to finish the app later.
+You might ask why I made this app, just so I could make a todo that reminds me to finish making the app.